 Know your stressors

 Stressors are anything that causes the release of your stress hormones.
 And these are different for everybody.
-Some situations can be stressors for a majority of people such as natural calamities, but other situations that trigger you doesn’t mean that those will also trigger someone else.
+Some situations can be stressors for a majority of people such as natural calamities, but other situations that trigger you don’t mean that those will also trigger someone else.

 So what’s the importance of knowing your stressors in workplace stress management?
 Simple: when you know something will cause a reaction, you will be able to control more your reaction to it.
-Think of it this way: let’s say that you have an allergy for something.
+Think of it this way: let’s say that you have an allergy to something.
 Wouldn’t you take measures so that you will not be provoking it?
 If it’s food, of course, you won’t eat it.
 Or if you can’t avoid it, you’ll prepare medicine that will allow you to control your reactions.
 It’s the same with stressors.
 If you know that this situation will trigger you, try to avoid it.
 And if you can’t avoid it, manage how you react to it.

 Make healthy choices

 No matter how tempting it is, indulging yourself in vices such as smoking, drinking, or “stress-eating” will only relieve the effects temporarily.
 It doesn’t address the root cause or make it better for you and your body.
 To manage stress, you have to make healthy choices.
 One of the best and healthiest stress relievers is to exercise.
 It’s also important that you get enough sleep as poor and inadequate sleep can cause irritability and stress.
 Another thing that you could do is to eat a regular and well-balanced diet to make you feel better overall.
 And, if your organization has wellness programs, take advantage of them.